DP-3T/documents/README.md

 This repository contains a proposal for a secure and decentralized privacy-preserving proximity tracing system.
 Its goal is to simplify and accelerate the process of identifying people who have been in contact with an infected person, thus providing a technological foundation to help slow the spread of the SARS-CoV-2 virus.
 The system aims to minimise privacy and security risks for individuals and communities and guarantee the highest level of data protection.

-By publishing this document we seek feedback from a broad audience on the high-level design, its security and privacy properties, and the functionality it offers; so that further protection mechanisms can be added if weaknesses are identified.
+# Who we are

+We are a international consortium of technologists, legal experts, engineers and epidemiologists with a wide range of experience who are interested in ensuring that any proximity tracing technology does not result in governments obtaining surveillance capabilities which will endager civil society.

+We are led from EPFL in Switzerland by Prof. Carmela Troncoso a leading expert in privacy, and call upon experts from various countries including Belgium, Germany, Italy, the Netherlands, Switzerland and the United Kingdom.
+Our team consists of people with a wide range of experience
+including:

+**Prof. Edouard Buginon**: Co-Founder of VMWare, Former Vice President at Cisco **Prof. Srdkan Capkun**: ERC Awardee, Fellow of the ACM, Director of the Zurich Information and Privacy Centre **Prof. James Larus**: Former Director of Research and Strategy for Micorsoft eXtreme Computing Group **Prof. Kenny Paterson**: Fellow of the IACR, Former Manager at Hewlett-Packard Laboratories Europe **Prof. Mathias Payer**: ERC Awardee
+**Prof. Bart Preneel**: Former President of the International Association of Cryptologic Research, Fellow of the IACR.
+**Prof. Nigel Smart**: ERC Awardee, Former Vice-President of the International Association of Cryptologic Research, Fellow of the IACR, Co-Founder of UnBound Tech.

+In this repository you will find various documents defining our specification.
 The [white paper document](DP3T%20White%20Paper.pdf) is accompanied by an [overview of the data protection aspects of the design](DP3T%20-%20Data%20Protection%20and%20Security.pdf), and a [three page simplified introduction to the protocol](DP3T%20-%20Simplified%20Three%20Page%20Brief.pdf).

+By publishing these documents we seek feedback from a broad audience on the high-level design, its security and privacy properties, and the functionality it offers; so that further protection mechanisms can be added if weaknesses are identified.
+We feel it is vital that designs are made public so the wider community can verify their claimed privacy gaurantees before they are deployed across a whole population.

 Open source implementations for iOS, Android, and the back-end server are available on the [other DP-3T repositories](https://github.com/DP-3T/).
 An explanatory comic [is also available in many languages](public_engagement/cartoon).